 The problem, then, is that Sézane makes singularly great going-out-wear, but charges more for it than I would like to pay.
 What to do about this?
 Some solutions, below. #6 is the 30% off answer, though you’ll need to go to some extreme lengths.

-Located next to the Sézane flagship on rue St Fiacre, the boutique is only open the last 10 days of the month (note: the website currently says it’s only open on the 21st of the month, though the last time I was there, it was definitely open the whole 10 days, from the 21st through the end of the month.
-To be investigated.)
-Pieces here — “Sézane products left over from photo shoots, our own test fittings, products that have been lightly damaged during transport, and your own pre-loved items that you have been kind enough to donate” — are slightly (extremely slightly) discounted, with all proceeds benefiting Demain, its philanthropic umbrella supporting organizations like La Voix de l’Enfant.
+Located next to the Sézane flagship on rue St Fiacre as well as the shop in the 17th, La Conciergerie is where you pick up your click ‘n’ collect packages, and where any leftover past-season items might be.
+Pieces here — “Sézane products left over from photo shoots, our own test fittings, products that have been lightly damaged during transport, and your own pre-loved items that you have been kind enough to donate” — are slightly (extremely slightly) discounted.

 2. Sezane Cheap on eBay — both French and US